Great Dismal Swamp maroons: History

 The Chesapeake, the Nansemonds, the Recharians, and the Merrians are all Native American tribes that had connections to the swamp in the 17th century.
 The presence of hunting bolas indicates that the area may have served as a hunting ground as far back as 5,000 years ago.
 Native American communities were already in existence in the swamp when the maroons began to settle there.
 Because leaving the area could lead to recapture, the inhabitants often used what was readily available in the swamp, even recycling tool remnants left by Native Americans.

 Since the maroons had few possessions, the few small artifacts that have been recovered have given historians little insight into their day-to-day lives.
 To date, excavation has yet to find any human remains.
-According to Sayers, historical archaeologist at American University who has led research on the maroons of the swamp, it is possible that the acidity of the water disintegrated any bones which may have been left behind.
-The Tuscarora tribe resided in the swamp in the early 1700's.
+According to Sayers, a historical archaeologist at American University who has led research on the maroons of the swamp, it is possible that the acidity of the water disintegrated any bones which may have been left behind.
+The Tuscarora tribe resided in the swamp in the early 1700s.

 Some maroons were born to those who escaped slavery and lived in the swamp for their entire lives despite the hardships of swamp life: dense underbrush, insects, venomous snakes, and bears.
 The difficult conditions also made the swamp an ideal hiding place, not just for the formerly enslaved but also for free Africans, enslaved Africans who worked on the swamp's canals, Native Americans, and outcast whites such as criminals.
 Maroons are known to have often interacted with enslaved Africans and poor whites to obtain work, food, clothes, and money.
 Some maroons plundered nearby farms and plantations, stole from anchored boats, and robbed travelers on nearby roads; those caught were tried for murder or theft.

-In 1768, George Washington's brother, John posted an advertisement that his man Tom had run away, likely to the swamp.
+In 1768, George Washington's brother, John, posted an advertisement that his man Tom had run away, likely to the swamp.
 Some maroon communities were set up near the Dismal Swamp Canal, built between 1793 and 1805, which is still in operation.
 These maroons interacted more with the outside world than those who lived in the swamp's interior, and had more contact with outsiders once canal construction began.
 Some took jobs on the canal, and with increased contact with the outside world, some people living in the swamp eventually moved away.
 During the American Civil War, the United States Colored Troops entered the swamp to liberate the people there, many of whom then joined the Union Army.
 Most of the maroons who remained in the swamp left after the Civil War.